 This appliance must be grounded.
-If an electrical short circuit occurs, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
-The cord for this appliance has a grounding wire with a grounding plug.
-Put the plug into an outlet that is properly installed and grounded.
+In the event of an electrical short circuit, grounding reduces the risk of electric shock by providing an escape wire for the electric current.
+This appliance is equipped with a cord having outlet that a grounding plug.
+The plug must be plugged into an outlet that is properly installed and grounded.

-WARNING - If you use the grounding plug improperly, you risk electric shock.
+WARNING - Improper use of the grounding can result in a risk of electric shock.

-Ask a qualified electrician if you do not understand the grounding instructions or if you wonder whether the appliance is properly grounded.
+Consult a qualified electrician or serviceman if the grounding instructions are not completely understood, or if doubt exists as to whether the appliance is properly grounded.